fleecehold/fleecehold.github.io/_posts/2021-08-07-lauderdale-mansions-west.md

   Parkcity plans for new flats on the roof of Lauderdale Mansions rejected.
 ---

 Those greedy developers Parkcity Ltd tried it on again!
-Plans for new flats on the roof of Lauderdale Mansions West in Maida Vale were thankfully rejected back in .
+Plans for new flats on the roof of Lauderdale Mansions West in Maida Vale were thankfully rejected last year.
 Read more [here][article].

 [article]: https://www.hamhigh.co.uk/news/lauderdale-mansions-west-council-reject-9-flats-on-the-roof-3673436